brandonh-msft/architecture-center/docs/patterns/sequential-convoy.md

 Where, in the queue, messages are received and delivered in a manner similar to this:
 ![](_images/sequential-convoy-queuemessages.png)

-Now, for our example we have 2 queues which utilize FIFO, but we "fan out" by debatching the content of each message in our first queue, so while the queue behaviors are similar to above, there is a slight difference:
+Now, for our example we have 2 queues which utilize FIFO, but we "fan out" by de-batching the content of each message in our first queue, so while the queue behaviors are similar to above, there is a slight difference:
 ![](_images/sequential-convoy-examplearch.png)

 Our ledger processor takes care: